duckietown/gym-duckietown/README.md

 ### Docker Image

 There is a pre-built Docker image available [on Docker Hub](https://hub.docker.com/r/maximecb/gym-duckietown/), which also contains an installation of PyTorch.
-Alternatively, you can also build an image from the latest version of this repository as follows:
+Alternatively, you can also build an image from the latest version of this repository by running the following command from the project root directory:

 ```
 sudo docker build --file ./docker/standalone/Dockerfile --no-cache=true --network=host --tag gym-duckietown .